Merida to Campeche Mexico: Best Ways to Visit in 2022

 Where is Campeche Mexico?

 Campeche City, Mexico, is the capital of Campeche state — one of three states making up the Yucatan Peninsula.
-As you can see on the Campeche map below ⤵, It is located in the southeast part of the country, right on the Gulf of Mexico.
+As you can see on the Campeche Mexico map below ⤵, It is located in the southeast part of the country, right on the Gulf of Mexico.

-Campeche is an off the beaten path Mexico destination, and the least-visited of the three Yucatan states.
-However, thanks to Instagram, YouTube and social media, more and more people are adding colorful Campeche City to their Mexico bucket list.
+However, thanks to Instagram, YouTube, and social media, more and more people are adding colorful Campeche City to their Mexico bucket list.

-At about 110 miles from Merida, and 205 miles from Valladolid, travelers in Yucatan state will often visit Campeche.
+At about 110 miles from Merida and 205 miles from Valladolid, travelers in Yucatan state will often visit Campeche.

 As it’s quite far from the popular Quintana Roo state destinations of Tulum, Cancun and Playa del Carmen — many stay overnight in a Campeche hotel.